-CH_4 = methane; CO_2 = carbon dioxide; CO_2 e = carbon dioxide-equivalent; MT/yr = metric ton per year; N_2O = nitrous oxide
+CH_4 = methane; CO_2 = carbon dioxide; CO_2e = carbon dioxide-equivalent; MT/yr = metric ton per year; N2O = nitrous oxide

-Unlike regional air quality, the affected area of GHG and climate change is global.
-As such, the intensity or degree of the GHG/climate change effects of the Proposed Action are compared with the state and US GHG inventories in metric tons (Table 3-12).
+Unlike regional air quality, the affected area of GHG emissions is global.
+As such, the intensity or degree of the GHG effects of the Proposed Action are compared with the state and US GHG inventories in metric tons (Table 3-12).
 As with Alternative 1, under Alternative 2, GHG emissions would be relatively insignificant compared to California and US GHG inventories.